thex3family/thex3family-website/public/content/unlock-your-potential/principles/perfectly-imperfect/index.md

 ---
 title: Perfectly Imperfect
-description: Discover the power of accepting and embracing imperfections to truly let go of negative thoughts and take meaningful action.
+description: Use the power of accepting and embracing imperfections to truly let go of negative thoughts and take meaningful action.
 lang: en
 ---